 - Avoid using portable gas or paraffin heaters as these produce a lot of moisture.

-- Dry washing outdoors on a line, or in the bathroom with the door closed and the window open or fan on.
+- Dry your washing outdoors on a line, or in the bathroom with the door closed and the window open or fan on.
 If you can’t dry clothes outdoors, try doing it in a room you can close off from the rest of the house and leave a window open.

 - Vent any tumble dryer on the outside, unless it is the self-condensing type.
 DIY kits are available for this.

 - Windows will always tend to get condensation- it's normal overnight as they will ALWAYS be the coldest surface in the house.
 Wipe them down in the mornings.